Microsoft promises to show off new Xbox hardware during Gamescom

-Microsoft is heading to Gamescom next month to showcase all-new Xbox hardware and accessories.
+Microsoft is heading to Gamescom next month to showcase new Xbox bundles and accessories.
 The company isn’t revealing any details prior to the show, but merely states that gamers should expect “a few surprises” and features on upcoming titles.
 The big reveal will take place during a special broadcast of Inside Xbox on August 21at 7:30 a.m.
 PT (4:30 p.m. in Cologne, Germany).

 The broadcast will air from Microsoft’s Xbox booth where visitors will have access to 25 games across a wide range of genres, such as Forza Horizon 4, Ori and the Will of the Wisps, State of Decay 2’s Daybreak Pack, and a new mode for PlayerUnknown’s Battlegrounds available only on Xbox One.